 Livatag® uses this technology along with doxorubicin in the treatment of advanced primary liver cancer.
 It allows bypassing the mechanisms of multi-drug resistance developed by tumour cells.
 Encapsulated in the form of nanoparticles, doxorubicin can then reach its therapeutic target and exert its cytotoxic activity.

-The Phase II clinical trial has shown that intra-arterial administration of Livatag® increased survival time of patients suffering from hepatocellular carcinoma by 17 months, as compared to 15 months for patients getting current best of care (TACE transarterial chemoembolisation with a cytotoxic drug).
+The Phase II clinical trial showed that intra-arterial administration of Livatag® in patients suffering from hepatocellular carcinoma provided a median survival of 32 months, an increase of 17 months when compared to 15 months for patients getting current best of care (TACE transarterial chemoembolisation with a cytotoxic drug).

-Based on this data, an international, open randomised Phase III clinical trial (ReLive) comparing repeated intravenous administration of Livatag® to the best standard of care has been implemented in 400 patients with advanced-stage hepatocellular carcinoma, after failure or intolerance to Sorafenib.
-A committee of independent experts regularly reviews the tolerance of the treatment administered.
+Based on this data, an international, open randomised Phase III clinical trial (ReLive) comparing repeated intravenous administration of Livatag® to the best standard of care has been implemented in 400 patients with advanced-stage hepatocellular carcinoma, after failure or intolerance to sorafenib.
+A committee of independent experts has regularly reviewed the tolerance of the treatment administered.

 Peripheral T-Cell Lymphoma (PTCL)